MOST FREQUENTLY CHALLENGED BOOKS OF 2000-2001

 - I Know Why the Caged Bird Sings by Maya Angelou

-From September 22 to September 29, 2001, the Marshall University Libraries will be observing Banned Book Week with a display in the Drinko Library and an updated website.
+From September 22 to September 29, 2001, the Marshall University Libraries observed Banned Book Week with a display in the Drinko Library and an updated website.
 The theme this year is Develop Yourself!
 Expose your mind to a banned book!
 Visit the website or stop by the display near the Reference Desk in Drinko to see what has been challenged or banned over the past year.
 Contact Ron Titus at 696-6575 or firstname.lastname@example.org with questions.